-Based on the work of Swiss sociologist Bernard Crettaz, the Death Café was developed by Jon Underwood to help all of us change our relationship to the truest fact of life: death.
-Whether we are caring for an elderly parent, grieving the death of a loved one, working in a health profession, or young and fit, we all must confront mortality, our own and that of those we love.
-Especially now.
+Based on the work of Swiss sociologist Bernard Crettaz, the Death Café was developed by Jon Underwood to help all of us change our relationship to the one certain consequence of birth: death.

 Life and death are inextricably linked.
 Recognizing the fleeting nature of life can help us live with more purpose and joy.
 It can also motivate us to plan so that the dying process may be lived through with less distraction, and with fewer worries for our loved ones.